 INFORMATION FOR ARTISTS

-Open Studios Sunshine Coast 2020 is the most exciting opportunity for artists living and working on the Sunshine Coast.
-The event is held over two weekends in 2020 May/June and is bridged by 5 days of workshops.
+Open Studios Sunshine Coast 2021 is the most exciting opportunity for artists living and working on the Sunshine Coast.
+The event is going to be held over two weekends in 2021 March and is bridged by 5 days of workshops.
 It will attract visitors to the region and offers artists the opportunity to showcase their work and attract sales.

 Open Studios Sunshine Coast 2020 Registration $200 AUD plus $50 membership to Arts Connect Inc, if you are not already a member.